Klasmart-Engineering/klasmart-file-processing-service/README.md

 ​	kidsloop-file-processing-service needs a MQ engine.
 Now the only supported MQ engine is Redis.
 We plan to support more MQ engine but for now redis is the only supported MQ.

-​	kidsloop-file-processing-service needs needs [ExifTool](https://www.sno.phy.queensu.ca/~phil/exiftool/) to be installed.
+​	kidsloop-file-processing-service needs [ExifTool](https://www.sno.phy.queensu.ca/~phil/exiftool/) to be installed.

 ​	On Ubuntu, you can install **ExifTool** via: `sudo apt-get install exiftool`